mehdihosseinimoghadam/tomoro/readme.md

 ### Method 2 (Knowledge Graph)
-Code is avalible in knowledge_graph.ipynb (this code is only for demonstrations)
+Code is avalible in knowledge_graph.ipynb (this code is only for demonstrations, no refactoring or evaluation)

  <img src="https://github.com/mehdihosseinimoghadam/tomoro/blob/main/knowledge%20graph.png" height="600" width="940" >